Financial-Times/origami-build-tools/README.md

 		--browserstack             Run tests using Browserstack instead of Chrome Stable --demo-filter=<demo-name>  Build a specific demo.
 E.G. --demo-filter=pa11y to build only the pa11y.html demo.
 		--brand=<brand-name>       Build SCSS for a given brand.
 E.G. --brand=internal to build the component for the internal brand.
+		--single-file-demo         Build the demo html as a single file which has the demo css and js inlined.
 		--debug                    Keep the test runner open to enable debugging in any browser.

 ## Commands